falseaxiom/cgbot/readme.md

 The purpose of this project is to utilize past CG@Penn class Piazza/Ed archives and ChatGPT Playground to make future TAs' lives easier by partially automating answers to Ed posts.

+This README serves as a user manual for TAs/instructors who may potentially use CGTA to assist them in writing responses to Ed posts.

 ## Components

 There are several components that come together to make CGTA work: